Waverley Park: Origins

 The original plans were for a stadium catering for up to 157,000 patrons, which would have made it one of the biggest in the world.
 To accommodate the large number of patrons, the members' stand was to be extended around the whole ground.
-However, in 1982–1983, when the extensions were due to commence, the Government of Victoria, led by Premier John Cain, who was a member of the Melbourne Cricket Club, refused to approve the plans for the upgrade because it would have threatened the Melbourne Cricket Ground's (MCG) right to host the VFL Grand Final.
-The league-owned VFL Park had originally been built with the intent of replacing the MCG as the permanent home of the grand final, but the Victorian government, with interests in the MCG, refused to allow its capacity upgrade.
+However, in 1982–1983, when the extensions were due to commence, the Government of Victoria, led by premier John Cain, who was a member of the Melbourne Cricket Club (MCG), refused to approve the plans for the upgrade because it would have threatened the MCG's right to host the VFL Grand Final.
+The league-owned VFL Park was built with the intent of replacing the MCG as the permanent home of the grand final, but the Victorian government, with interests in the MCG, refused to allow its capacity upgrade.
 No further development occurred, and the ground capacity was set at just over 100,000 patrons, later reduced to 72,000.

 In 1965, construction started.
 However, roads were not upgraded, and a rail line never built, which led to persistent transportation problems, inspiring a 1986 song called "Stuck in Waverley Car Park" by Greg Champion.

-Waverley allowed Gippsland-based football patrons to attend VFL games, given the shorter travelling distance.
-Although its relative remoteness was irritating for some, it was a significant multi-purpose venue not based in the environs of the Melbourne CBD.
-In contrast with more central venues, its reliance on car transport to get spectators to the venue became an obvious weakness.
+Its location made it easier for Gippsland-based football patrons to attend VFL games, given the shorter travelling distance.
+In contrast, it drew criticism for its reliance on car transport to get spectators to the venue.